Don’t light bonfires this Christmas without notifying us – GNFS

 According to the Central Regional Chief Fire Officer, the GNFS, require a 24-hour notification from persons who want to use bonfire for their celebration.

-He, therefore, urged such persons to follow due procedure to guarantee their safety and that of others during the season.
+He, therefore, urged such persons to follow due procedure to guarantee their safety and those of others during the season.

 “We require a full 24-hour notice so that we can come and supervise your bonfire so that it does not cause havoc to the community or within the environs who you are,” the Central Regional Chief Fire Officer added.